fommil/fpmortals/manuscript/complete.md

 ## Tagging

-In the section introducing `Monoid` we built a `Monoid[TradeTemplate]` and realised that scalaz does not do what we wanted with `Monoid[Option[A]]`.
-This is not an oversight of scalaz: often we find that a data type can implement a fundamental typeclass in multiple valid ways and that the default implementation doesn't do what we want, or simply isn't defined.
+In the section introducing `Monoid` we built a `Monoid[TradeTemplate]` and realised that Scalaz does not do what we wanted with `Monoid[Option[A]]`.
+This is not an oversight of Scalaz: often we find that a data type can implement a fundamental typeclass in multiple valid ways and that the default implementation doesn't do what we want, or simply isn't defined.